petermeissner/wikipediatrend/cran-comments.md

 The package has been removed from CRAN.

--> I removed those lines from the vignette that - if build - installed two packages from ghrr repository if they were not on the system already
+-> I removed those lines from the vignette that - if vignette was build - installed two packages (from ghrr repository) if they were not available.